Provincie-Zuid-Holland/satellite-images-datascience/README.md

 In conclusion we first have to make annotations on satellite images and based on these annotations train a model.

 Look in the annotations_models/train_random_forest_classifier_model.ipynb notebook to our results on training this model.

+See the saved_models folders for download links to these models.

 # Cloud Detection Models